Wenyen Gabriel

-Wenyen Makuac Gabriel (born March 26, 1997) is a South Sudanese-American professional basketball player for Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
+Wenyen Makuac Gabriel (born March 26, 1997) is a South Sudanese-American professional basketball player for Beşiktaş of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
 He played college basketball for the Kentucky Wildcats, after being a 5-star prospect in 2016, ranked as high as #14 on ESPN's Top 100.
 Gabriel has also played in the NBA for the Sacramento Kings, Portland Trail Blazers, New Orleans Pelicans, Brooklyn Nets, Los Angeles Clippers, Los Angeles Lakers, and the Memphis Grizzlies.